 Municipal Credit Union personal loans

-Municipal Credit Union is based in New York.
-Its membership is open to those who live in New York City, are New York state or federal employees or are related to an existing member.
+Municipal Credit Union was founded in 1916 to serve the banking needs of New York City residents.
+Its membership is open to those who live in New York City, New York state or federal employees or family members of existing members.

 Pros